thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/writing-motoko/writing-intro.md

 - [Caller identification](caller-id.md)

-The Motoko programming language continues to evolve with each release of the [IC SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install) and with ongoing updates to the Motoko compiler.
+The Motoko programming language continues to evolve with each release of the [BIG SDK](https://thebigfile.com/docs/current/developer-docs/setup/install) and with ongoing updates to the Motoko compiler.
 Check back regularly to try new features and see what’s changed.